livegnik/2way-poc-design/01-protocol/08-network-transport-requirements.md

 - DoS Guard Manager mechanisms for behavioral analysis.

 No other component may directly access the transport.

+### 9.4 Telemetry propagation

+- Transport implementations must surface connection lifecycle events, delivery failures, timeouts, disconnects, and associated telemetry so that the Network Manager can forward them to Event Manager and DoS Guard Manager without mutation.
+- Telemetry may include byte counters, message counters, routing metadata, latency samples, and local resource pressure indicators.
+All such data is advisory and must not be treated as authenticated identity or authorization evidence.
+- State Manager consumes only the verified package deliveries supplied by Network Manager; telemetry shared with State Manager is limited to the readiness signals necessary for sync scheduling and may not expose raw transport payloads.

 ## 10. Failure and rejection handling